 I love health conscious cooking and these energy balls are the perfect healthy snack.
-I make a variation of this raw snack bites recipe almost every week because they’re so quick and easy.
+I make a variation of these dateballs almost every week because they’re so quick and easy.
 This is the best energy balls recipe made with delicious wholesome ingredients.
 They are refined sugar free and full of fibre, protein and healthy fats.